-Glad you asked (loaded question)... while certainly brands like Saucony Running Shoes, Brooks Running Shoes, ASICS Running Shoes, Mizuno Running Shoes, and New Balance Running Shoes have long time been the favorite of runners.
-Newcomers like On Running Shoes, Hoka One One Running Shoes and 361 Running Shoes have made massive strides to close the gap in both performance, quality and style creating a new race for the top spot.
-At the end of the day, what's best for you will inevitably be what's best and no one brand will always win.
+Glad you asked (loaded question)... while certainly Saucony Running Shoes, Brooks Running Shoes, ASICS Running Shoes, Mizuno Running Shoes, and New Balance Running Shoes have long been the favorite of runners, newcomers like On Running Shoes, Hoka One One Running Shoes, and 361 Running Shoes have made massive strides to close the gap in performance, quality, and style—creating a new race for the top spot.
+At the end of the day, what's best for you will inevitably be a personal choice based on your unique feet and stride; no one brand will always win.

 Running shoes have to cover a lot of ground—literally and in terms of features.
 Obviously, they need to keep you comfortable.
 But they should also support you throughout your entire movement cycle, helping you to run efficiently and with proper form no matter what kind of running you do.
 In order to help you run your best and avoid injury, it's crucial to replace your running shoes when they're worn out.

 Many people wait until they see visible signs like cracking, tearing, or peeling, but the truth is: Running shoes may stop providing the support you need before it becomes obvious to the naked eye.
 The best way to know that you're running in adequately supportive footwear is to keep track of how many miles you've logged in your current pair of running shoes and be sure to change them out every 300-400 miles.